Attention Seeking Behavior in Relationship : Examples & How to Stop

-What is attention seeking behavior in a relationship?
+What is attention-seeking behavior in a relationship?

-Many mates are manipulated by an attention seeker from the beginning of the relationship.
+Many partners are manipulated by an attention seeker from the beginning of the relationship.
 The partner often notices the demands for attention, but as with any new relationship, most people play off early quirks and flaws.

-As the relationship progresses, it becomes more apparent with attention-seeking behavior that the one looking for attention will contribute little to the partnership while the anticipation is that you, as the mate, will give at 100 percent.
+As the relationship progresses, it becomes more apparent with attention-seeking behavior that the one looking for attention will contribute little to the partnership while the anticipation is that you, as the mate, will give 100 percent.

 In the psychology of attention seekers, the idea is that other people will provide the validation they’re searching for and offer the ego boost they need.
 In exchange, attention-seeking individuals show as self-absorbed with minimal effort to value or respect those they love.

-What are examples of attention seeking behavior?
+What are examples of attention-seeking behavior?

 1. Familiar quickly